-The limited assurance engagement covers the disclosures to be reported in the sustainability statements to comply with the provisions of Article 8 of the Taxonomy regulation (and the related taxonomy reference framework).20 Those disclosures are referred to hereafter as "Article 8 disclosures".
-The other provisions of this document apply to those disclosures, together with those described in this part II.
+The limited assurance engagement covers the disclosures to be reported in the sustainability statements to comply with the provisions of Article 8 of the Taxonomy regulation (and the related taxonomy reference framework).
+Those disclosures are referred to hereafter as "Article 8 disclosures".